Privacy Policy

 |---|---|

-read:page:confluence / write:page:confluence | Create and manage CapMap issue and version pages |
+read:page:confluence / write:page:confluence / delete:page:confluence | Create, read, modify, and delete CapMap issue and version pages in Confluence |

-read:space:confluence | List spaces for settings and organization |
+read:space:confluence | List and read Confluence spaces for settings and organization |

-search:confluence | Find pages by label and title |
+search:confluence | Find pages by label, title, and other criteria |

-read:confluence-user | Display user names for attribution |
+read:confluence-user | Display user names and avatars for attribution |

-read:jira-work / write:jira-work | Link CapMap items to Jira issues |
+read:jira-work / write:jira-work | Link CapMap items to Jira issues and create related tasks (optional) |

-read:jira-user | Display Jira user names |
+read:jira-user | Display Jira user names for attribution (optional) |

 Data Retention